About Ramah

 In 2016, Patrick Attankurugu left the Upper East Region for Accra through an employment agency.
 After a year of faithful service, his benefactors recognised his WASSCE results and enrolled him at the University of Ghana to study Computer Science.
 Living in their home, he witnessed what it looks like when people invest in someone's potential without demanding anything in return.
 That distinction, between aid that creates dependence and investment that creates independence, became the seed of everything Ramah would later stand for.
 It is also why Ramah's programmes are built around a graduation pathway: not handouts, but savings, skills, and market linkages designed to make themselves unnecessary.

-In June 2021, Patrick's laptop broke.
-Rather than lose the weeks ahead, he gave them to God: 40 days of prayer, asking one question.
-By the end, the answer had become a burden he could not put down.
-God was calling him to advance the cause of the widow and the orphan in Nabdam District, the poorest in Ghana, where no major NGO operates.
+In June 2021, a forced break from work became a turning point.
+Over the weeks that followed, Patrick gave himself to reflection and prayer about how he could serve.
+The conviction that grew was clear: advance the cause of widows and orphans in Ghana's poorest district, where no major NGO operates.
 In 2023, he called five friends and asked them to start.
 On September 16, 2024, the organisation was registered as a Company Limited by Guarantee (Reg No: CG064480924).
 Co-founders Lawrencia Owusu and Gregory Amoah serve alongside Patrick.

 Today, Patrick leads an engineering team at a regulatory technology company while serving as Ramah's Executive Director.
 He funds his own involvement and works with a locally-recruited team of twelve preparing to launch Ramah's first programmes in 2026.
 He does not see the dual role as a conflict.
 The tech career funds the mission, the mission gives the career purpose, and both will converge as Ramah grows.
 When you partner with Ramah, you fund a team already on the ground, speaking the language, and building the systems that will move families from survival to economic independence.